 For this assignment, you may (and in fact, I'd encourage you to) work with a partner.
 If you work with a partner, you only need to submit one file, just make sure both of your names are at the top of it.
 If you choose to do work with a partner, you must both be there whenever you're working on the assignment and you should work on each of the problems collaboratively.
-In particular, what is not appropriate is to divide the problems up and then combine your answers into a single submission (or, of course, just have one person do all the work:).

-1 Starter code
+Starter code